Tap here to get 5 Secrets to Stress Free Dinners

 Everything in these easy enchiladas is simple to find.
 But I have a few tips, so here we go!

-Making the Roux for these Easy Chicken Enchiladas
+Making a Roux for Easy Chicken Enchiladas

 The only tricky part of this recipe is making the roux for the sauce.
 A roux is when you combine flour and a fat (butter in this case) over heat.
 It acts as a thickening agent for sauce.